WhatsApp/erlfmt/README.md

 First, the formatter never changes the semantics or structure of the code.
 This means the input AST and the output AST are equivalent.
-The formatter does not try to arbitrarily “improve” the code.
-For the most part it limits its behaviour to shifting whitespace around - it won’t rewrite literals, add parentheses, reorder exports, etc.
+The formatter does not try to arbitrarily "improve" the code.
+For the most part it limits its behaviour to shifting whitespace around - it won't rewrite literals, add parentheses, reorder exports, etc.

 The second principle is to provide as little configuration as possible.
 This